aoberoi/SwiftServerBoilerplate/README.md

-# Swift 3 Server
+# Swift Server Boilerplate

-An example application written in Swift 3, built using Swift Package Manager, and running in a Linux (Ubuntu) environment.
+An example application written in Swift, built using Swift Package Manager, and running in a Linux (Ubuntu) environment.
 It is also meant to be deployed as a Docker container.
-Basically, its an example project to get started writing a server process in Swift.
+Basically, its an boilerplate project to get started writing a server in Swift.

 ## Run the application